FindMySchool LogoFindMySchool

 The boarding arrangements are unconventional.
 Rather than housing students on campus, The Hammond locates boarding accommodation two miles away in Chester itself, freeing students from insular dormitory culture and granting access to city-centre activities, swimming facilities, and social venues.
 The dislocated model means less institutional isolation and greater integration with urban life — a philosophy that suits some families brilliantly but may disappoint those seeking traditional boarding immersion.

 This result warrants honest analysis.
-For families drawn to The Hammond purely for GCSE attainment, the school will disappoint.
 The curriculum itself is built around performance vocational training; academic study is woven in but not dominant.
 Students typically pursue 9 GCSEs according to ability, not the full complement.
 The expectation is that academic qualification supports artistic development, not that examination success defines the school's purpose.

-The sixth form tells a markedly different story.
-At A-level, 62% of grades achieved A*-B, exceeding the England average of 47%.
-The school ranks 1,207th in England for A-level performance (FindMySchool data), placing it in the middle 45% nationally and 6th locally in Chester.
-The sixth form cohort appears more academically selective than the Year 11 population, or more likely, the most dedicated students progress to Year 12 while others depart for specialist conservatoires or employment.
+The sixth form tells a more measured story.
+At A-level, 50% of grades achieved A*-B across 15 exam entries.
+The school ranks 1,429th of 2,549 schools in England for A-level academic outcomes (FindMySchool data), placing it in the national middle rather than a top-performing band, and 5th locally in Chester.
+The sixth form cohort is small, so families should read the figures alongside the school's specialist vocational pathways.

 The sixth form offers a distinctive combination: BTEC Level 3 Diploma in Performing Arts (Acting) combined with two A-levels, or the Trinity Diploma Level 6 in Professional Dance or Musical Theatre.
 A smaller proportion pursue conventional A-level study.
 This structure — vocational specialism paired with academic credentials — creates an unusual but coherent offering for students committed to performance careers.